 Chimera Name Generator - Names for Multi-Headed Mythological Hybrids

-Generate names for chimera characters — the multi-bodied hybrid monsters of Greek myth and fantasy — for epic fiction, dark fantasy, and worldbuilding where the boundaries between species are violently dissolved.
+Generate names for chimera characters, the multi-bodied hybrid monsters of Greek myth and fantasy, for epic fiction, dark fantasy, and worldbuilding where the boundaries between species collapse or were never drawn at all.

 The Chimera in Myth and Literature